On Imbalanced Regression with Hoeffding Trees: Abstract

 \section{Abstract}

-Many real-world applications provide a continuous stream of data that is subsequently used by machine learning models to solve regression tasks of interest.
+Many real-world applications generate continuous data streams for regression.
 Hoeffding trees and their variants have a long-standing tradition due to their effectiveness, either alone or as base models in broader ensembles.
-At the same time a recent line of work in batch learning has shown that \emph{kernel density estimation (KDE)} is an effective approach for smoothed predictions in imbalanced regression tasks~\citep{Yang2021DelvingID}.
-Moreover, another recent line of work for batch learning, called \emph{hierarchical shrinkage (HS)}~\citep{DT:Regularization:HierarchicalShrinkage}, has introduced a post-hoc regularization method for decision trees that does not alter the structure of the learned tree.
-Using a telescoping argument we cast KDE to streaming environments and extend the implementation of HS to incremental decision tree models.
-Armed with these extensions we investigate the performance of decision trees that may enjoy such options in datasets commonly used for regression in online settings.
-We conclude that KDE is beneficial in the early parts of the stream, while HS hardly, if ever, offers performance benefits.
-Our code is publicly available at:~\href{https://github.com/marinaAlchirch/DSFA_2026}{https://github.com/marinaAlchirch/DSFA\_2026}.
+Recent batch-learning work shows that \emph{kernel density estimation (KDE)} improves smoothed predictions in imbalanced regression~\citep{Yang2021DelvingID}, while \emph{hierarchical shrinkage (HS)} provides post-hoc regularization for decision trees without modifying their structure~\citep{DT:Regularization:HierarchicalShrinkage}.
+We extend KDE to streaming settings via a telescoping formulation and integrate HS into incremental decision trees.
+Empirical evaluation on standard online regression benchmarks shows that KDE consistently improves early-stream performance, whereas HS provides limited gains.
+Our implementation is publicly available at:~\href{https://github.com/marinaAlchirch/DSFA_2026}{https://github.com/marinaAlchirch/DSFA\_2026}.

 \textbf{Keywords:} Online learning, Imbalanced regression, Hoeffding trees